As Long as I Live (1946 film)

 As Long as I Live (French: Tant que je vivrai) is a 1946 French-Italian drama film directed by Jacques de Baroncelli and starring Edwige Feuillère, Jacques Berthier and Jean Debucourt.
 The film's sets were designed by the art director Guy de Gastyne.

+Synopsis

 A wild-living woman on the run from the police falls in love with a consumptive pavement artist.